Mahamatqulov/Mahamatqulov/README.md

 🚀 I am passionate about the world of frontend development and continuously improving my skills.

-💡 Currently, I’m learning **Frontend development** and working with **JavaScript,TypeScript,ReactJs,NextJs,Tailwind,ShadCN,Antdesign and Bootstrap**.
+💡 Currently, I’m learning **Frontend development** and working with **JavaScript,TypeScript,ReactJs,NextJs,Tailwind,ShadCN,Antdesign.**.

 🌱 I enjoy learning new technologies and working on innovative projects.